Safety & Health

 Historically, our safety system has been focused on the conditions, training and procedures (the “rules and tools”) to do our work safely.
 We have now been moving our efforts to eliminating unsafe behaviors.
 One of our mining partners, Newmont Mining Corporation, developed a program called the Safety Journey.
 The Safety Journey describes a path from safety being only awareness to safety being fully integrated into how we do business.
 We participated in the Safety Journey at Newmont properties we worked in 2011.
 We like the program so much, and believe strongly in the message, that we have adopted this program and are implementing the concepts throughout our organization.
 We completed our own initial training in 2012 and held company-wide sessions.

 We continued the Safety Journey in 2013 by incorporating Vital Behaviors.
 The Vital Behaviors Program is based upon Patterson, Grenny, et al, “Vital Smarts” Six Sources of Influence.
 Patterson, et al, put forth that we must influence at least four of the six sources of influence to see lasting change in any behavior.
 We are asking our employees to consider their actions in terms of their motivations and abilities and to ensure that these are aligned with safe work practices.
-We believe that we are seeing results from these efforts.
+We have trained about half of our workforce in Vital Behaviors and how to handle change that occurs around us and will continue this training in 2016.

 Click picture to enlarge

 The “All” MSHA Reportable Rate represents the number of MSHA reportable injuries per 200,000 employee-hours worked.
 The “All” rate, by definition, includes Fatal incidents, Non Fatal Days Lost, which includes time away from work LTAs, and incidents that result in Restricted Duty, and medical incidents that do not result in restricted duty and the employee is back to work with a full duty release.
 The definition of an MSHA reportable injury is very well defined and should be relatively standard between companies.
-As we incurred significant growth in 2010, 2011 and 2012, our “All” MSHA Reportable Rate increased in 2011.
-We realized we had to act and, we believe, our efforts have helped us achieve our company best as of mid-year 2014.
-We are still not at zero harm and we will continue our efforts here.
+As we incurred significant company growth in 2010, 2011 and 2012, our “All” MSHA Reportable Rate increased in 2011.
+We realized we had to act and, we believe, our efforts have helped us achieve significant reductions in our “All” MSHA Reportable Rate.
+After a company best performance in 2014, we incurred a significant uptick in our incidents in 2015.
+Our industry as a whole saw a similar uptick.
+We have not determined any significant cause for the increase in our “All” rate; however, we remain committed to zero harm.

 Click picture to enlarge